Who Is Uketsu?

 The Clue Tracker

-Raku’s anniversary post describes an 8-slice cake.
+The Missing Cake Slice (Chapter 1) → The Hidden Housemate (Final Chapter) Raku's anniversary post describes an 8-slice cake.
 Two slices for Raku, one for Yuki, four saved.
 One slice is mathematically unaccounted for.
 Naomi Konno was living with them and eating their food, invisible in every post.

-Raku attributes Yuki’s extreme thirst to summer heat.
+Yuki's Excessive Thirst (Chapter 1) → The Murder Weapon (Final Chapter) Raku attributes Yuki's extreme thirst to summer heat.
 It was sodium poisoning.
 Naomi had replaced the iron supplements with 15 grams of salt daily for months.
-The polydipsia (excessive thirst) is one of the body’s emergency responses to hypernatremia.
+The polydipsia (excessive thirst) is one of the body's emergency responses to hypernatremia.
 Raku wrote it down because it was unusual.
 Uketsu put it in the blog because it was the proof.

-No modern, competent obstetrician recommends natural delivery for a breech presentation.
+The Breech Birth Recommendation (Chapter 1) → The Engineered Death (Final Chapter) No modern, competent obstetrician recommends natural delivery for a breech presentation.
 Kurihara flags this in Chapter One.
 The payoff: Naomi was the senior midwife at the clinic, with institutional authority over the physician.
 She falsified the blood pressure records and staged the medical scenario that ensured Yuki would die on the table.

-Naomi punishes Yuta for using a stencil ruler.
-When the teacher later misidentifies the shape in Yuta’s drawing (a triangle over a rectangle) as a stencil ruler, she is working from the wrong premise.
+The Stencil Ruler Drawing (Chapter 2) → The Gravestone Misread (Chapter 2) Naomi punishes Yuta for using a stencil ruler.
+The teacher later reads the shape in Yuta's drawing, a triangle over a rectangle, as that same stencil ruler.
+She works from the wrong premise.
 The shape is 今野, the Konno family name, written as a gravestone marker.

-The crossing crease lines on Miura’s receipt drawing look like accidental folds.
-Iwata realizes they are tactile guidelines, folded deliberately so Miura could draw by feel with his hands restrained inside a sleeping bag.
+The Folded Receipt Creases (Chapter 3) → The Blind Alibi (Chapter 3) The crossing crease lines on Miura's receipt drawing look like accidental folds.
+Iwata realizes they are tactile guidelines.
+Miura folded them on purpose so he could draw by feel, with his hands restrained inside a sleeping bag.
 The creases are the proof that the time-of-death alibi was manufactured from start to finish.

-The Backlit Mountains (Chapter 3) → Miura Drew in the Morning (Chapter 3)

-The eighth station of Mt.
+The Backlit Mountains (Chapter 3) → Miura Drew in the Morning (Chapter 3) The eighth station of Mt.
 K faces west.
 At 5:00 PM in September, the sun is behind the mountains.

 They are completely black against the glare.
-A person standing there cannot see the mountain’s features.
-Miura’s drawing captures those features.
+A person standing there cannot see the mountain's features.
+Miura's drawing captures those features.
 He drew it in the morning.
 Everything the police believed happened at 5:00 PM happened at 7:00 AM.

 Uketsu closes with Kumai and Yuta, which is the only note of something resembling repair in the book.
 Kumai is not a hero.
 He is a dying man who has nothing left to lose and one decent thing left to do.
 That is exactly enough.